 Day 1: Trogir – Hvar Island

-Individual arrival to Trogir or by plane to Split airport, which is about 3 miles (5 km) away from the harbor of Trogir.
-After check in on the motor yacht between 2-2:30pm, the first short cruise starts about 3:00pm from Trogir to Hvar Island.
-Stari Grad is the second largest settlement on the Island of Hvar and well known for its important harbour.
+Individual arrival to Trogir or by plane to Split airport, which is about 4 miles (6 km) away from the harbor of Trogir.
+After check-in on the motor yacht between 2-2:30pm, the first short cruise starts about 3:00pm from Trogir to Hvar Island.
+Stari Grad is the second-largest settlement on the Island of Hvar and well known for its important harbor.

 Overnight stay in Stari Grad.